Marie Curie (charity): Hospices

 Marie Curie Hospices provide specialist care and support for people living with a terminal illness and those close to them through inpatient, outpatient, and virtual services.
 There are Marie Curie Hospices in Belfast, Bradford, Edinburgh, Glasgow, London (Hampstead), Liverpool, Newcastle, Penarth (near Cardiff), and the Marie Curie Hospice, West Midlands in Solihull.

 Marie Curie hospices are free at the point of access.
 They run on a combination of statutory government NHS funding and voluntary contributions to run.
 In the financial year 2021/22, they were funded 59% through charitable donations and 41% by the NHS.

+On Wednesday 2nd July 2025, Chief Executive, Matthew Reed, announced that the 26 bed Inpatient Ward at Woolton, Liverpool was to close permanently, citing staff shortages and financial issues.
+A Hospice at the former Sunnybank site had served the people of Liverpool since 1959, with Marie Curie taking over the site in 1992.
+A “Buy a Brick” campaign helped fund a new purpose-built building.
+Despite a campaign by local people to keep the ward open and fundraise to do so, the charity communicated the closure to staff by video call.

 Support line

 Marie Curie runs a free, UK-wide support line service to provide practical information and emotional support on all aspects of life with terminal illness, dying and bereavement.
 The service includes a phone line, call-back service, web chat, an online community, and information online and in print.

 Marie Curie also offers a free bereavement support service which matches people experiencing grief with specially trained volunteers for regular support.

 Both services are funded by charitable donations.